functorz-tech/momen_doc/ai/ai-configuration.md

 **Prompt Source Options**

 1. **Direct Input:** Enter prompt words directly in task roles, messages, and constraints.
-Note that this configuration will make the AI interface only execute fixed tasks.
+Note that this configuration will make the AI only execute fixed tasks.
 2. **AI Parameter Reference:** Click the "+" sign next to the input box to reference parameters that are passed when the AI is invoked.
 This setup is more flexible than direct input, allowing users to define their own task roles, details, and constraints, enabling the request to handle a wider array of tasks.
 3. **Direct Input + AI Parameter Reference:** If your business involves assisting users in writing content, where task roles or constraints remain fixed and only task messages need user input, you can directly input fixed roles and constraint content in the AI interface.
 Task details can then be obtained using AI parameters.
 4. **Knowledge Base:** Retrieve data from the Momen database, third-party APIs, or files uploaded locally.